-Though a 2D and 3D design may look drastically different in comparison, a computer utilizes the same three concepts to render interactive visuals for each.
+Though a 2D and 3D design may look drastically different in comparison, a computer utilizes the same three concepts to render animated and interactive visuals for each.
 These concepts are:

 The virtual world in addition to the real world leverage these same concepts in fact.

-Combined, all three concepts enable an interactive design to exist, evoke meaning for, and engage one or more viewers.
+Combined, structure, style, and behavior enable an interactive design to exist, evoke meaning for, and engage one or more viewers.
 Exist.
 Evoke.
 Engage.

 In the following sections we will visit each concept from both a 2D and a 3D perspective.
 We will do so in the context of the web platform for 2D design and the Unity® platform for 3D design.
 This approach will help solidify your general mental model for coding, help crystalize gaps in knowledge, and expand your design thinking into 3D space.
 Right on.